Searching for axions with kaon decay at rest

 where $c_{\gamma\gamma} = 0$ in the gluon dominance case and $c_{\gamma\gamma} = 2$ in the co-dominance case, and our constraints are expressible in terms of $1/f_a^4$. \Cref{photon-coupling} assumes a two-flavor approximation, which is reasonably accurate for the masses we consider, $m_a\lesssim 350~{\rm MeV}$.
 For these masses we never approach regions of resonant mixing with $\eta$ and $\eta'$; more complete three flavor expressions can be found in Appendix B of \cite{Blinov:2021say}.
 The constraints can be easily re-scaled for other model-dependent choices (e.g.\ with the axion couplings to the up and down quarks).
 It is also straightforward to project sensitivities for models where $a\rightarrow e^+e^-$ is the dominant decay channel.

-For $m_a$ close to $m_\pi$ cancellations can occur such that $c_{\gamma\gamma}^{\rm eff}$ vanishes.
-In this case the decay length of the axion is set by $a\rightarrow e^+e^-$.
+For $m_a$ close to $m_\pi$ cancellations can occur such that $c_{\gamma\gamma}^{\rm eff}$ vanishes.\footnote{ This is due to a cancellation among the axion direct coupling to the photon and the axion-pion mass and kinetic mixing contributions.
+Somewhat related to this, \Cref{photon-coupling} relies on the small mixing angle expansion, and hence is applicable only when $\vert m_\pi^2/(m_\pi^2 - m_a^2) \times f_\pi/f\vert \ll 1$, strictly speaking.
+Since this condition is violated only for the axion mass very close to $m_\pi$, we ignore this subtlety. } For our choice of the quark mass ratio, $m_u/m_d = 0.46$, this happens only in the gluon dominance case.
+We note however that if we instead use $m_u/m_d = 0.56$ motivated from the meson mass spectrum, the cancellation happens around $m_a \simeq 55\,\mathrm{MeV}$ in the co-dominance case.
+If the cancellation happens the decay length of the axion is set by $a\rightarrow e^+e^-$.
 Such a coupling is always generated by radiative effects.
-For our numerical estimates, we include the $a\rightarrow e^+e^-$ decay channel, taking $g_{aee}=0.37\times 10^{-3}~c_{GG}$ (see Eq.\ (62) of \cite{Bauer:2020jbp}), although the effect of this coupling is almost invisible in our plots.
+For our numerical estimates, we include the $a\rightarrow e^+e^-$ decay channel, taking $g_{aee}=0.37\times 10^{-3}~c_{GG}$ (see Eq.~(62) of \cite{Bauer:2020jbp}), although the effect of this coupling is almost invisible in our plots.
 Substantially stronger coupling to electrons is possible if it arises at tree-level in the UV or is induced by top-quarks \cite{Bauer:2020jbp}; in these cases our constraints would strengthen.
 In principle for $m_a \geq 2 m_\mu$ the muon decay channel can also be included, but this only affects the ceiling of our constraint by an $\mathcal{O}(1)$ factor since $\Gamma(a\rightarrow \gamma\gamma)$ is comparable to $\Gamma(a\rightarrow \mu^+\mu^-)$.
 If a detector can measure muon tracks, then $a\rightarrow \mu^+ \mu^-$ would present an additional signal channel with much lower backgrounds.
 However, since the impact of muon couplings on our results is relatively modest for the co-dominance and gluon dominance scenarios, and this region can be probed by other experiments~\cite{Co:2022bqq,ArgoNeuT:2022mrm}, we do not discuss it further.

 \textbf{MicroBooNE search for heavy scalars:} Using the above formulae, we can recast a recent search by MicroBooNE \cite{MicroBooNE:2021usw}.
 Their search channel was $K\rightarrow \pi h_D$ followed by $h_D\rightarrow e^+ e^-$ with $h_D$ a dark Higgs \cite{Batell:2019nwo}.
 If we consider the $a\rightarrow e^+e^-$ search, then mapping their result to a heavy axion is an immediate constraint on $g_{aee}$.
 Using the induced $g_{aee}$ from gluon couplings mentioned above, we then obtain a limit on $f_a$.
 We find that the constraints on $f_a$ obtained in this gluon-dominance scenario are very weak, excluding $f_a\lesssim 1~{\rm TeV}$, which is already ruled out by other experiments, and so we do not include this in our summary plot (see~\cite{Coloma:2022hlv} for ALPs coupled exclusively to electroweak bosons).